ghazlabs/shakesearch/docs/http_api.md

 GET: `/search?q=<query_string>&page=<page_number>`

 This API is used for short displaying pages that relevant to query.
 The result is already sorted from most to least relevant pages.

+In case no result is found, the value of `relevants` will be `null`.

 **Query Params:**